- Your Government

 This APRIL we committed to REFILL, NOT LANDFILL

 Reduce, REUSE, Recycle!
 During the month of April, we are asking you to focus your attention on the Second “R” and look for opportunities to REUSE.
 Reusing items to shrink or eliminate the amount of waste that gets landfilled is becoming more important as we look to the future of waste disposal.

 Refill NOT Landfill Pledge

-This year, the Hanover Consumer Cooperative (the Coop) is sponsoring the 2021 Refill NOT Landfill campaign.
-Refillable/Reusable prizes will be awarded randomly each week during the month of April and selected from those who commit to Refill.
-Simply commit to refilling and reducing waste for the month of April to be entered in the drawings.
+This year, the Hanover Consumer Cooperative (the Coop) is sponsored our 2021 Refill NOT Landfill campaign.
+Refillable/Reusable prizes were awarded randomly each week during the month of April and winners were selected from those who commited to Refill by taking our online Refill Not Landfill pledge.

 The following people were randomly selected and were awarded one of the generous 2022 prize packages provided by Hanover Consumer Cooperative.